jreijn/jreijn.github.com/_posts/2020-12-03-useful-tools-for-local-aws-development-testing.md

 ```

-As you can see it starts a whole bunch of services out of the box.
+As you can see, it starts a whole bunch of services out of the box.
 If you don't use all those services you can also provide a list of services required when starting localstack by providing a SERVICES variable like:

 ```bash
 $ TMPDIR=/private$TMPDIR SERVICES=s3,sqs docker-compose up